Burning in the open

 Health impacts are higher leading into the cooler months as smoke is a significant contributor to poor localised air quality and although they may enjoy an outdoor fire, there are people in their neighbourhood such as the elderly, those with respiratory diseases or have young children who are more susceptible.

-In South Australia, burning in the open (which includes burning in a domestic incinerator) is managed by local government using provisions in the Environment Protection (Air Quality) Policy 2016.
+In South Australia, burning in the open (which includes burning in a domestic incinerator) is managed by your council using provisions in the Local Nuisance and Litter Control Act 2016 and Environment Protection (Air Quality) Policy 2016 (Air Quality Policy).

 When can I burn inside metropolitan Adelaide and townships?